dart-lang/language/resources/type-system/inference.md

 done in an empty typing context (see below).

-Function literals which are inferred in an non-empty typing context where the context type is a function type are inferred as follows.
-Each parameter is assumed to have its declared type if present, or the type taken from the corresponding parameter (if any) from the typing context if not present.
+Function literals which are inferred in an non-empty typing context where the context type is a function type are inferred as described below.

+Each parameter is assumed to have its declared type if present.
+If no type is declared for a parameter and there is a corresponding parameter in the context type schema with type schema `K`, the parameter is given an inferred type `T` where `T` is derived from `K` as follows.
+If the greatest closure of `K` is `S` and `S` is a subtype of `Null`, then `T` is `Object?`.
+Otherwise, `T` is `S`.
+If there is no corresponding parameter in the context type schema, the variable is treated as having type `dynamic`.

 The return type of the context function type is used at several points during inference.
 We refer to this type as the **imposed return type schema**.
 Inference for each returned or yielded expression in the body of the function literal is done using a context type derived from the imposed return